-Omnichannel messaging channels—like Apple Business Chat, Google’s Business Messages, Facebook Messenger, and WhatsApp—are making it easier than ever for you to connect with leads and customers.
+Omnichannel messaging channels—like Apple Messages for Business, Google’s Business Messages, Facebook Messenger, and WhatsApp—are making it easier than ever for you to connect with leads and customers.

 With help from a business texting solution, you can even receive messages from all omnichannel providers in a single shared inbox.
 You can quickly access all customer requests and queries in a centralized location.